Provisioning Oracle Solaris 10 Operating Systems

 Configure Server Hardware and Install OS: This complex plan contains steps that use profiles to configure the service processor, configure the RAID Controller, and update firmware.
 You can add a step to use the Install Server plan to install and update the OS.

 When you create a multi-step or complex plan from the template, you often have the choice to add or skip steps.
-For example, when you create the Install Server plan, the only required step is OS provisioning.
-You can choose to skip the other steps, such as updating the BIOS.
+You can choose to skip steps, such as updating the BIOS.

 The Oracle Enterprise Manager Ops Center Feature Reference Guide has information about asset management, storage, networks, zones, and server pools.